switer/soft/README.md

 soft
 ====

-Soft is an framework let you to build ios application with javascript code.
+Soft is a framework let you to build ios application with javascript code.

 ### JavaScriptCore Docs